MUSC Student Government Association

 2) All events or activities supported by SGA funds must be advertised and open to participation by the entire MUSC student body.
 Furthermore, the participation fee must be the same for all MUSC students.

-4) A group may only receive funds for a particular event no more than two consecutive years or three years in any given five year period.
+4) A group may only receive funds for a particular event no more than two consecutive years.